 Programs are required to provide services in at least one instructional category including Adult Basic Education, Adult Secondary Education (excluding Foreign Language Instruction), English as a Second Language, or High School Credit.
+If funded for IELCE, programs must include all elements of IELCE instruction.

-Programs are required to provide instruction in at least one of the instructional categories listed below.
+Programs are required to provide instruction in at least one of the instructional categories listed below and integrate the Illinois Adult Education Content Standards in all instruction.

 Each of the instructional categories has specific information that will assist programs in the development of instructional offerings.